roblabs/jsontogeojson/README.md

 # JSON to GeoJson.

-This converts a certain form of JSON to
+This converts a certain forms of JSON to
 [GeoJSON](http://www.geojson.org/), with [nodejs](http://nodejs.org/).